Antyos/vscode-openscad/README.md

 - Add OpenSCAD logo for `.scad` file extensions once that becomes a feature in VSCode.
 See [Issue: 14662](https://github.com/microsoft/vscode/issues/14662).
 - Add to syntax highlighting
     - _Support for modifier characters (* ! # %)_
     - _Parameters in functions should be highlighted in contents as well_
 - Add "Preview with OpenSCAD" button (Opens and previes the file in OpenSCAD)
     - Add option for custom OpenSCAD installation director
     - Contributes menu to preview any .scad file
     - _Extension auto-installs its own copy of OpenSCAD_
 - Add snippets for common things in the OpenSCAD cheat sheet
 - _Add peek/jump definition for symbols_
 - _Have VSCode recognize function parameters in IntelliSense_
-- _Block comment new lines keep '*' at the beginning of the line_
+- _Block comment new lines keep '*' at the beginning of the line (comment continuation patterns)_
 - _Create shortcut to open `.scad` files with VSCode by default but has OpenSCAD icon_

 > _Note: Italicized items on the to-do list are more challenging and I do not know when (if ever) I will get to them._